jcorioland/jcorioland.github.io/_posts/2019-09-09-terraform-microsoft-azure-remote-state-management.markdown

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-In the output, you can see that the first step is to acquire a lock on the state, to make sure that there is no other running apply operation.
-Technically using the `azurerm` backend provider, this is achieved by acquiring a lease on the blob.
+In the output, you can see that the first step is to acquire a lock on the state file, to make sure that there is no other running deployment in progress and avoid conflicts.
+Technically, when using the `azurerm` backend provider, this is achieved by acquiring a lease on the state blob.

 Once the state is locked, the deployment can be done, and all the new state information will be updated into the Azure blob: